 - Cash-out minimum: $20

-Fetch is a nice option for users seeking to put in minimal effort, given the app does not require you scan individual barcodes or clip coupons, and automatically offers points for cash back on receipt uploads.
+Fetch is a nice option for users seeking to put in minimal effort, given the app does not require you to scan individual barcodes or clip coupons and automatically offers points for cash back on receipt uploads.
 The app also offers Special Offer Bonuses for featured items.

 So far, Fetch has scanned nearly 77 million receipts.
 The app is available for free in the App Store or Google Play store.

 - Offers: Points for cash back on receipt uploads and thousands of grocery store products